-The listener will automatically import, stack and save any dataset that arrive to the selected folder c:\temp\blat.exe -body "Condition reached" -to support@mestrelab.com -u guest@mestrec.com -pw -subject "Automatic message from RM Listener")
+The listener will automatically import, stack and save any dataset that arrive to the selected folder c:\temp\blat.exe -body "Condition reached" -to support@mestrelab.com -u guest@mestrec.com -pw \\\\\\ -subject "Automatic message from RM Listener" )

-It will be possible to use a final command to get whatever you want.
+You can use a final command to get whatever you want.
 For example, to receive an email when the listener stops completely, because all the conditions has reached.
-It will be also possible to define a final command when an specific condition has reached (but not necessary all of them).
+You can define a final command when an specific condition has reached (but not necessary all of them).